TCashion/PersonalWebsite/README.md

 * ### GameBoard
     *  #### Tic-Tac-Toe
          I created the first version of this tic-tac-toe game prior to starting my software engineering immersive with General Assembly.
-Upon starting the SEI, I quickly saw that I had made some practical errors in implementing the game, so as a project I refactored the functionality using the principles and best practices I picked up at GA. **Check out the gameboard at: https://traviscashion.com/gameboard.html.**
+Upon starting the SEI, I quickly saw that I had made some practical errors in implementing the game, so as a project I refactored the functionality using the principles and best practices I picked up at GA.

+         **Find the live gameboard at: https://traviscashion.com/gameboard.html.**

          Wireframe:

          ![TTT Wireframe](https://imgur.com/9Bcijrx.png)
+         **note: coordinates were reversed during development to be `r(#)c(#)`

          Psuedocode: